 Fast Facts are a series of study skills pamphlets on a variety of issues related to academic success.
 They cover such general areas as plagiarism, study strategies and stress management.
 Listed below are brief descriptions of each pamphlet.
-Below each description is a link to view or download a PDF or ePub version of the pamphlet.
+Below each description is a link to view or download a PDF version of the pamphlet.

 You have an exam next Thursday and you want to do well.
 You’re a little behind in your reading, but all you have to do is set aside about two hours a day to study, take notes and then review.
 You’ll start today—right now, in fact.
 Well, maybe not this very instant.
 You have plenty of time to catch up.
 You can afford to take a break for an hour or so before you actually sit down to study.
 Besides, you’ve been meaning to organize your playlists for a long time now, and that’s something that really needs to be done.
 You’ll hit the books right after that.

 Does this scene sound familiar?
 If so, it might comfort you to know that you’re not alone.
 It’s natural for everyone to procrastinate to some degree.

 Whether it’s a study group that comes together to prepare for a big test or a group that works together throughout the semester, study groups are a great way to build learning through the sharing of ideas and knowledge.
 Working with others who share your desire to succeed in a course fosters a working and practical understanding of the course material.
 We’ve outlined a few guidelines for you in this Fast Fact.

 Words of Advice from Randy Pausch's Last Lecture